 Karnak Temple | Best Things to Do in Luxor

-To see many more photos of Karnak Temple, take a look at our article The Complete Guide to the East Bank.
+To see many more photos of Karnak Temple, take a look at our article Things to Do on the East Bank.

 Your visit to Karnak Temple also includes the Karnak Open Air Museum.
 This museum contains the blocks and reconstructed shrines from other parts of the Karnak Temple Complex.
 You can see the White Chapel of Senusret, the Red Chapel of Hatshepsut, the calcite shrine of Amenhotep II, statues of the goddess Sekhmet, and numerous blocks covered with intricate carvings.